 After starting a project and gathering VOC data, it is time to define the critical-to-quality outputs.
 To prioritze their actions during this process, practitioners may use a quality function deployment (QFD), also known as the house of quality.

-Recently, a VOC survey revealed that operator response at a company was poor and customer satisfaction was low.
-The resulting improvement efforts serve as an example of how a service process can be turned around using the principles of Six Sigma.
+A VOC survey revealed that a company's telephone operator response was poor and customer satisfaction was low.
+The resulting improvement efforts show how a service process can be turned around using Six Sigma.

 Organizations can keep their customers delighted by brainstorming about ways to help them meet their goals and testing solutions on internal employees.